gbaldeck/learning-kotlin/README.md

-# angular1-kotlin-cli
+# learning-kotlin
-An Angular 1 CLI written in Kotlin.
+An project for learning Kotlin.